ecwu/ecwu.github.io.source/content/post/120-film-and-rb67.md

 ## Steps to take a picture

+Let me talk about how you can use such a camera.
+Pretty straightforward.
 Assume that you have a function machine, loaded with film.

 1. Cocking the lever of the roll film holder to advance the file if the previous film is exposed.
 2. Press down the shutter cocking lever.